pitt-crc/kubernetes-tutorial/README.md

 When using Docker as a driver, your OS may run into `inotify` limits.
 This typically results in an error similar to `Failed to create control group inotify object: Too many open files` (the exact wording may vary).
-This error can be resolved by increasing the inotify watch limits:
+The error can be resolved by increasing the inotify watch limits:

 ```bash
 sysctl fs.inotify.max_user_watches=1048576